Towards unified spinor fields: confinement of gravitons on a dS background: INTRODUCTION

 One of the central problems in contemporary theoretical physics is the unification of quantum field theory with general relativity.
 It is well known that Heisenberg suggested a unified quantum field theory of a fundamental spinor field describing all matter fields in their interactions\cite{hei1,hei2}.
 In his theory the masses and interactions of particles are a consequence of a self-interaction term of the elementary spinor field.
 The fact that manifolds with no-Euclidean geometry can help uncover new features of quantum matter makes it desirable to create manifolds of controllable shape and to develop the capability to add in synthetic gauge fields\cite{hohuang}.
 In the last decade new physical possibilities, beyond the standard Dirac, Majorana and Weyl spinors, have been introduced and studied in a Minkowsky 4D spacetime\cite{hoff}.
 In particular, symmetric curvature spinors with $2s$ indices that appear in twistors generalized Weyl curvature spinor ($s=2\hbar$) and were shown later to play an important role in the formulation of higher spin gauge theories extending Einstein\cite{vasiliev} and Weyl\cite{fradkin} gravity theories.

 The pure spinor formalism was introduced by Berkovits\cite{Berk} as an alternative to the Green-Schwarz and BRST formalisms.
 Its main advantage are manifest space time supersymmetry and the fact that it can be quantised in the conformal gauge.
 This formalism was used in a wide range of applications\cite{Berk1,Berk2, Berk3, Chan, Vallilo, Chan1}.
 A natural question to ask is how to generalize the non-minimal spinor string to curved backgrounds, but the more important question is how to construct a string non-perturbative formalism on a curved background which can be independent of the gauge.
+An interesting suggestion was made in a curved spacetimes related to the Dirac equation by Saha and Shikin some years ago\cite{saha,saha1}, but without take into account self-interactions.

 In this paper we construct a pure geometric spinor field theory on an arbitrary curved background, which is considered a Riemannian manifold.
 In the theory the spinor field $\hat{\Psi}^{\alpha}$ is responsible for the displacement of the extended Weylian manifold\cite{weyl} with respect to the Riemannian background.
 In our approach, the covariant derivative of the metric tensor in the Riemannian background manifold is null (we denote with a $\nabla$, the Riemannian-covariant derivative and with a $\Delta$ the Riemannian variation of some arbitrary tensor): $\Delta g_{\alpha\beta}=\nabla_{\gamma} g_{\alpha\beta} \,dx^{\gamma}=0$.
 However, the Weylian covariant derivative on the extended Weylian manifold (we denote the covariant derivative on the extended Weylian manifold with a $ \| $ ), is nonzero: $ g^{\alpha\beta}_{\quad \|\gamma} \neq 0$.
 Furthermore, we shall consider the coupling of the spinor fields with the background and their self-interactions in a generic manner.
 The theory is worked in 8 dimensions, 4 of them related to the space-time coordinates ($x^{\mu}$), and the other 4 related to the inner space ($\phi^{\mu}$), described by compact coordinates.
 The former have the spin components as canonical momentums: ($s_{\mu}$).